timbertson/ambl/ideas.md

  - does the answer dffer from <x>?

 Could these be provided by modules?
 Probably not, we'd need a way to reference these functions freely.
 New versions might not expose the same function or break the types.

+# simpler DSL for rules

+Make it easier to provide a function / block directly.
+If get_rules evaluation is deterministic, we could reference each rule by its index (encoded in Context), and use that to invoke a block directly instead of having to write its name.